How to Grade Pokemon Cards

 Wrap in bubble wrap and secure with another rubber band.
 Avoid using tape for packing the internals.

 Find an empty box that will fit your submission.
-I use PSA boxes from my previous submission boxes.
+I use boxes from my previous submissions.
 I don’t think that effects graders decisions but some brownie points maybe.
-Take your two PSA copies you printed and grab your submission.
+Take your submission copies you printed and grab your cards.
 Wrap them with bubble wrap or paper.
 Pack the box with paper/bubble wrap so your items don’t shift around in the box.

 Use a colored duct tape on your shipment.
-This isn’t required but PSA recommends it.
+This isn’t required but grading companies recommends it.
+Probably more for security purposes.
+Security tamper proof tape is best.

 For expensive or sentimental cards, I would ship USPS Registered Mail – Just pack your stuff and don’t tape the box closed.
 Goto the mailbox and they will give you special tape to seal the box up completely.
 All seams on the box must have tape over them for registered mail.